Chronic obstructive pulmonary disease is a condition which affects the respiratory system, inhibiting breathing and inducing a phlegmy cough.

 - Keeps on working for up to 24 hours

 - Simple to administer

 Chronic obstructive pulmonary disease, or COPD, is a term used to describe a number of conditions, including bronchitis, emphysema, and chronic obstructive airways disease.
 In the majority of cases, these conditions are induced by prolonged and repeated exposure to irritants, such as cigarette smoke, dust, fumes or other pollutants.

-Typical symptoms of COPD include difficulty breathing, a severe phlegmy cough, and wheezing, particularly during periods of exertion.
+Typical symptoms of COPD include difficulty breathing, shortness of breath, a severe phlegmy cough, and wheezing, particularly during periods of exertion.
 It occurs when the lining of the airways becomes damaged through exposure to the above, resulting in inflammation and scarring, as well as the production of excess mucus.
 COPD is a progressive condition, which gets worse the longer it goes untreated.